dy/sprae/readme.md

 ## Optional Directives

-The following directives can be additionally plugged in as:
+The following directives can be plugged in as:

 ```js
 import sprae from 'sprae'